wolf99/dotfiles/ssh-setup.md

 Ref: [GitHub help: create key][create-key]

 1. Check for existing SSH keys

     ```bash
     ls -al ~/.ssh
     ```

-2. Generate a new key if there is no suitable existing key
+2. Generate a new key if there is no suitable existing key.
+For Github SSH setup, use the email address from your GitHub account; something like 123456+username@users.noreply.github.com

     ```bash
-    ssh-keygen -t rsa -b 4096 -C "<your-email>"
+    ssh-keygen -t ed25519 -C "your_email@example.com"
     ```

 3. Add the key to your GitHub account: [GitHub help: add a key][add-key]

 ## Test Pass Phrase